lugg/react-native-config/README.md

 # Config variables for React Native apps

-Module to expose config variables to your javascript code in React Native, supporting iOS, Android and Windows.
+Module to expose config variables to your javascript code in React Native, supporting iOS, Android, macOS and Windows.

 Bring some [12 factor](http://12factor.net/config) love to your mobile apps!